chyidl/chyidlTutorial/root/raspberrypi/RaspberryPiPrj/KindlePiPrj/README.md

     - r = rotate
     - nav controller = pan

+* Restart Your Kindle

+    - To restart Kindle keyboard (3rd Generation):
+    - 1. Slide and hold the **Power** button for a full 40 seconds.
+After the first 6 to 8 secons, the screen will go blank, which is normal.
+Continue holding the Power button.
+    - 2. After 40 seconds, release the **Power** button.
+The charge indicator light will turn on after a few seconds.

 Kindle + Raspberry Pi + Logitech K480 = A Portable Outdoor Hackstation